Teacher Training Method Options: Virtual Teaching Writing: Structure and Style Workshop

 Learning to teach writing effectively is one of the most powerful investments teachers can make in improving their instruction.
 In parts one and two of this training methods series, we featured video training through individual streaming and group video training facilitated by your school's administrator.
-In this installment, we describe a live workshop option that includes teacher training materials with no travel required.
+In this installment, we describe a live workshop option that includes teacher training materials and provides the opportunity for educators from anywhere in the United States and abroad to receive training directly from IEW’s Implementation Coach.

 How does it work?